margaretmf/margaretmf.github.io/vocabulary.md

 # Vocabulary #
 This is a page to share words that speak to me intuitively throughout the day and week.
 Check out the [Spanish Vocabulario](https://margaretmf.github.io/vocabulario).
-Definitions come from [Merriam Webster](https://www.merriam-webster.com), [Dictionary.com](https://www.dictionary.com), and [Cambridge Dictionary](http://dictionary.cambridge.org).
+Definitions come from [Merriam Webster](https://www.merriam-webster.com), [Dictionary.com](https://www.dictionary.com),[Cambridge Dictionary](http://dictionary.cambridge.org), https://www.reddit.com/r/etymology/comments/36e8g9/so_according_to_facebook_meme_universe_means_one/, and https://forum.cosmoquest.org/archive/index.php/t-8345.html.

 ## Remember: ##
 * To have in or be able to bring to one's mind in awareness